The Benefits of Choosing NPORS

 There isn’t much difference between them.
 When it comes to deciding between the two, you will be basing your decision on the budget you have, the learning style of the delegate and the flexibility of training sites and locations.

 What are the main benefits of choosing NPORS?

 One of the benefits of choosing NPORS is that it’s much more cost-effective when you compare it to CPCS.
-For example, when booking multiple delegates onto an NPORS course; NPORS charge a fixed day rate for 1 – 3 people.
-Whereas, CPCS charge you per person.
-NPORS courses are available for less than £200 per person when booking for a group of delegates.
+For example, when booking multiple delegates onto an NPORS course; NPORS charges a fixed day rate for a group.
+Depending on which category you require determines the maximum number of attendees, whereas CPCS charges you per person.
+NPORS courses can be available for less than £200 per person when booking for a group of delegates.
 This does not affect the quality of the training and NPORS still comply with the strict industry standards just like CPCS do.